jakelevi1996/notes/topics/gnu_gimp/README.md

 - Select an area (drag left mouse button)
 - Hold `ctrl+alt` and drag selected area while holding left mouse button
 - Press `shift+a` to anchor layer

+## Expand canvas size

+- Select "Crop Tool"
+- Select "Delete cropped pixels"
+- Select "Allow growing" and set "Fill with" to "white"
+- Select an area (drag left mouse button)
+- Press `enter` or click selected area
+- Press `shift+n`, `shift+m` to create a new layer and merge it down (in order to make new canvas space editable)

 ## Copy edited image